 Here are my tips for all backpackers, but especially for Black backpackers (who have considered the hostels because the hotels have become too much):

-Be sure to pack the following: Washcloths & lotion.
+Be sure to pack the following: Washcloths & lotion plus a lantern.
 The struggle is real when you realize most people just put the soap in their hand and run it over their naked parts.
 I need a cloth to get that need-to-be-scrubbed dirt.
 And when I dry off, I need real lotion that doesn’t have “water” as its main ingredient.

 Taking risks will be a requirement.
 If you don’t like taking risks, give up now and contact your local travel agent, or just hop on the next group trip with others who like the normal, boring, “everybody else took a photo here, so I want one here too” trips.
 Sometimes you will need to hop on that unlabeled bus and see what happens.
 You’ll probably be right, but you must first get on.